angelotrabuco2013/7.0/docs/README.md

-# 7.0
+# /7.0/

-Getting evasi0n7 (for jailbreaking iOS 7.0.x) to play nicely!
+Getting evasi0n7 (for jailbreaking iOS 7.0.x) to play nicely, or at least be able to work!

 Please go to the repository [here](https://github.com/UInt2048/7.0) for the patched apps, which you will find in the `execs` folder.